Darius J. Brown: Legal issues

 In 2018, federal and state tax liens were filed against Brown for over $60,000 in unpaid taxes between 2012 and 2016, which Brown failed to report on his required financial disclosures during his initial primary election.
 He had a previous lien for over $4,000 in unpaid state taxes from 2010 to 2013.

 In May 2021, Brown was arrested on misdemeanor charges for domestic violence after allegedly punching a woman at a restaurant in Talleyville, Delaware during an argument about a social media post.
 He was removed as chair of the Senate Judiciary Committee by Senate President Pro Tempore David Sokola several days after the arrest.
 After his arrest, the Women's Defense Coalition of Delaware called on the Ethics Committee of the State Senate to conduct a formal inquiry into the incident.
 At trial, Brown was acquitted of all charges.

+Electoral History

+2018: Brown won a four-way Democratic Primary held on September 6, 2018, with 2,115 votes (38.39%).
+He was unopposed in the November 6, 2018, General Election.

+2022: Brown was unopposed in the General Election held on November 8, 2022.

+2024: Brown defeated Conservative Party nominee Jon Roe with 1,880 votes (97.61%) in the General Election held on November 5, 2024.